 Academic freedom and international cooperation have been increasingly at risk in Turkey in the last years.
 University Deans, Professors and other scientists were forced to step down, a travel ban was imposed on many academics, and Turkish scientists working abroad were pressured to return to Turkey.
 Many journalists and newspaper editors have been detained and harassed, particularly since the coup attempt last year.

-Dr. Özgür Mumcu, journalist with the "Alternative Nobel Prize"-awarded Cumhuriyet newspaper discussed with Antje Schlamm, Head of Section Scholarship Programmes East Central Europe, South East Europe, Turkey at DAAD, how Universities, editors and journalists deal with these restrictions on and hindrance of their work.
+Dr. Özgür Mumcu, journalist with the "Alternative Nobel Prize"-awarded Cumhuriyet newspaper discussed with Antje Schlamm, Head of Section Scholarship Programmes East Central Europe, South East Europe, Turkey at the German Academic Exchange Service (DAAD), how Universities, editors and journalists deal with these restrictions on and hindrance of their work.

 RLC workshop on “Sustainable agriculture and rural transformation: meeting farmers’ needs in socio-ecological systems”

-From June 10 to 15, scientists, practitioners and PhD students from 18 different countries came together at the RLC Campus in Bonn to present and discuss local level empirical research and practical development work in rural areas of developing and transition countries.
-Distinguished speakers Dr. Lee HeHaan (“Alternative Nobel Prize” awarded Land Institute, USA) and Prof. Lennart Olsson (Lund University Centre for Sustainability Studies, Sweden) presented different pathways of sustainable agriculture and its actual and potential contributions.
+From June 10 to 15, scientists, practitioners and PhD students from 18 different countries came together at the RLC Campus Bonn to present their work on sustainable agriculture in rural areas of the Global South.
+Among others, Dr. Lee HeHaan from the Right Livelihood awarded Land Institute, USA and Prof. Lennart Olsson from Lund University Centre for Sustainability Studies, Sweden presented different pathways of sustainable agriculture and its actual and potential contributions.

 In the framework of this international workshop, the RLC and the City of Bonn organised a public panel discussion on: